COMP116 Creative Writing II

 Planned Sequence of Topics and/or Learning Activities

-The class will be conducted both as a writing workshop and as a discussion seminar on fictional, poetic, and dramatic techniques.
-In the workshop format, students study and discuss the literary heritage of the language and read their work, receiving reactions from fellow students and the instructor.
-The instructor will hold conferences to discuss individual work.
-The instructor will use illustrative models of fictional, poetic, and dramatic styles and techniques to instruct students on the possibilities of expression. -
+The class will be conducted both as a writing workshop and as a discussion seminar on fictional, nonfictional, or poetic techniques.
+Activities include freewriting, drafting, revising, workshopping, discussion of student work, discussion of model works.- In the workshop format, students study and discuss the literary heritage of the language and read their own work, receiving reactions from fellow students and the instructor.

 Assessment Methods for Course Learning Goals